Watertown, Connecticut

 Watertown is a town in Litchfield County, Connecticut, United States.
+The town is part of the Naugatuck Valley Planning Region.
 The population was 22,105 at the 2020 census.
-The ZIP codes for Watertown are 06795 (for most of the town) and 06779 (for the Oakville section).
 It is a suburb of Waterbury.
 The urban center of the town is the Watertown census-designated place, with a population of 3,938 at the 2020 census.

-Founding

-Colonization of the area today called Watertown began around 1657.
+History

+Watertown, before colonization, belonged to the Paugasuck Indians.
 In that time, the colony was called "Mattatock", though it had several variations in spelling through the years.
+Colonization of the area today called Watertown began in 1684 when Thomas Judd and other proprietors bought the land as a group.
 The land where Watertown is now located, having originally belonged to Mattatock, officially changed its name to Watterbury (now Waterbury) by record on March 20, 1695, by consensus of a council.

-The original Colony of Mattatuck, which became Watterbury, then Waterbury in name, comprised a much greater land area than Waterbury does today.
-Thomas Judd and other families were among the first investors to buy the land as a group.
-The Town of Watertown was officially incorporated in 1780.
+In 1729, the Garnsey family settled in an area of Watterbury, now called Guernseytown.
+The oldest house in Watertown today was built in 1735 on Main Street.
+A poet from the Revolutionary War, John Trumbull, was born here in 1750.

+With a population of 338, the First Ecclesiastical Society of Westbury was formed.
+The Town of Watertown was officially established in 1780 when Westbury separated from Watterbury.

+Some years later, in 1893, The Taft School was established in Watertown and has been there ever since.

 Geography

 Watertown is in southeastern Litchfield County and is bordered to the southeast by the city of Waterbury in New Haven County.
 Other bordering towns are Middlebury to the south, Woodbury and Bethlehem to the west, Morris to the northwest, and Thomaston to the east.
 It is in the Eastern Standard time zone.
 The elevation at the town center is 583 ft.

 According to the United States Census Bureau, the town has a total area of 76.4 sqkm, of which 75.1 sqkm are land and 1.3 sqkm, or 1.72%, are water.
-Oakville, which is often mistaken for a separate town, is in the southeast part of Watertown.
+Oakville, which is often mistaken for a separate town, is in the southeastern part of Watertown.
 Although Oakville has its own post office and ZIP code, it does not have a charter or town government of its own.
 Oakville receives all of its town services (police, fire, water and so on) from Watertown.